pantharshit00/prisma-docs-generator/README.md

 ## CLI

-// TODO
+This package also ships with a CLI which is used to serve the docs right now.
+It has the following subcommands:

+### `serve`

+Serves the static html which the generator generated.
+It reads the output path from the prisma schema or it will use the default.
+Use `--port` or `-p` to change the port the express server uses.

+---

 ### License

 MIT Harshit Pant

 (This is not an official Prisma project.
-It is personally maintained by Harshit)
+It is personally maintained by [https://github.com/pantharshit00](me)